Construction delays can cost you money

-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Thursday, April 4, 2019.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Thursday, April 4, 2019.

 Delays in construction are a common occurrence that can have a negative impact on the completion day of the project.
 Contractors should plan for some level of delay, but there are sometimes things that can’t be helped.
 Even then, the burden falls on the contractor to decide what they need to do.
 These individuals have a contractual obligation to handle things on time so that you don’t have any financial losses because of the delays.